-The Five Laws of Nature that govern an organism’s development
+The Five Laws of Nature that govern the development of an organism

 Humankind’s ability to handle stress and adapt is unique.
 It is because of this that we’ve been able to spread across the entire planet.
 The more energy effective an organism is, the more possibilities there are to reproduce, increase its awareness of its surroundings, adapt, and cooperate.

-When it comes to an organism’s development, there are five laws of nature, where an efficient way of producing energy lays the foundation for the other four.
+When it comes to the development of an organism there are five laws of nature, where an efficient way of producing energy lays the foundation for the other four.

 - Energy efficiency – the foundation for the other four laws of nature

 - Increased awareness